shehryarbajwa/Algorithms--Datastructures/Algorithms-Project-2/Project/explanation_2.md

 ### Efficiency

-Append has the time complexity of O(1) while Append has the time complexity of O(k)
+Append has the time complexity of O(1) while Extend has the time complexity of O(k).